-Our mission is to unlock value for all our stakeholders, of which our local communities are considered to be one of the most important.
-We therefore continuously strive to build and improve upon our positive relationships with the communities around our operations.
+We continuously strive to build and improve upon our positive relationships with the communities around our operations.

 Our operations are predominantly located in remote areas which have a low level of socio-economic development and high unemployment.
-The ‘multiplier effect’ which can be applied in Africa means that whilst Petra directly employs 5,005 permanent employees and 5,763 contractors (as at 30 June 2016), a significantly larger number of people are dependent on our operations.
+The ‘multiplier effect’ which can be applied in South Africa and Tanzania means that whilst Petra employs a total of 5,625 employees and contractors (as at 30 June 2022), a significantly larger number of people are dependent on our operations.

 Our community development efforts focus on the following key areas (as identified through our community engagement programmes):